Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 `bufferWhen`
 Collects values from the past as an array.
 When it starts collecting values, it calls a function that returns an Observable that tells when to close the buffer and restart collecting.

+> TODO: To understand these operators, experiment with their interactive Marble Diagrams...

 *Definitions from:* </br>
 http://reactivex.io/documentation/operators/buffer.html
 http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-bufferToggle
 http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-bufferWhen

-> *Note: It is inconclusive, if these operators exist in RxSwift of RxCocoa.*
+> *Note: It is inconclusive so far whether or not these operators exist in RxSwift of RxCocoa.*

 4. Why would there be __*retain cycles*__ with __*Observables*__?